S. Davies believes relationships should be built on mutual respect. She gives talks and workshops on cultivating good career connections.

 Are you one of the few people in your office who has to work over the holidays while everyone else gets to spend Christmas at home?
 These days it seems that more and more businesses are staying open over the Christmas holidays from December 26th to January 2nd.
 And that means that more and more people will be stuck at the office when they’d rather be with friends and family.

-Here are some other benefits of working between Christmas and New Year’s include:
+Here are some other benefits of working between Christmas and New Year’s:

-- Fewer meetings means you can focus on bigger projects with greater intensity and concentration.
+- Fewer meetings mean you can focus on bigger projects with greater intensity and concentration.

 - You’ll stand out!
 It’s hard not to notice you if you're only one of three people in the office.
 This increased visibility can be good for your career.

 - There's less competition for your supervisor’s time.
 If your boss is in the office over the Christmas break, now's a great time to schedule a few meetings to review your progress, discuss your pay and benefits, or present your new ideas for an upcoming project.

 - You’ll have more time to learn from mentors or shadow other staff that you admire (with their permission, of course).

 - You won’t have to deal with the back-to-work, post-holiday blues.
 Unlike your co-workers who will have to adjust to coming back to work over the holidays, you’ll be one step ahead.
 Imagine not having to spend the entire first day after the Christmas break going through all the email and voice mail messages that would have piled up while you were away.